st0rm47/College/Web_Technology/Notes/PHP/Readme.md

     }
     ?>
     ```
-    - In the above example, we deleted data from the `users` table using form data.
+    - In the above example, we deleted data from the `users` table using the SQL command `DELETE FROM users WHERE id='$id'`.
-    - We checked if the form is submitted and accessed the form data using the `$_POST` superglobal array.
-    - The SQL command to delete data from the table is executed using the `mysqli_query()` function.
+    - We first get the id of the record to be deleted from the URL and executed the SQL command to delete data from the table using the `mysqli_query()` function.
 ---

 ## Closing the Database Connection